noi-techpark/w2panalytics/README.md

 ## How does the MAP work?

 On the left sidebar of the map we have differents link-stations that actives the Javascript code in the map.html file.
 When the Javascript code is called, all stations associated with a tipology is recovered through Ajax call to the Web2py Server and reports in the map under makers.
-See for example:
+See for example  in the map.html:

 -load_geojson_bluetooth()